google/kf/hack/README.md

   from running the integration tests.
 - `test.sh` Run all the tests including the integration tests.
 - `update-codegen.sh` Updates auto-generated client libraries.
+- `upload-buildpacks.sh` Uploads the sample stack and buildpacks to the current GCP project's gcr.io.
+It then updates the current "buildpack" ClusterBuildTemplate to point to the newly created builder.
+- `upload-buildpacks-stack.sh` Uploads new buildpacks stack images to the current GCP project's gcr.io.